-Survivors of psychological and serious physical abuse in Queensland institutions will now be able to sue for damages under state law reforms which aim to abolish unfair loopholes.
+Survivors of psychological and serious physical abuse in Queensland institutions will now be able to sue for damages under state law reforms that aim to abolish unfair loopholes.

 Amendments to a bill before State Parliament will remove limitation periods preventing survivors from taking legal action against an institution.